ghunanyan/project-1/README.md

 ---

 ##### How to link CSS to HTML?
-to link css to html you need to type in this command into the index.html:
+to link css to html you need to type the following command into the index.html:
 ```html
 <link rel="stylesheet" type="text/css" href="reset.css" />
 ```